JahJajaka/afternoon_cleaner/README.md

+# Afternoon cleaner
+is here to talk with you from time to time.

+## Overview
+With this app your Xiaomi Vacuum Cleaner be able to react on the things that he encounters during his daily routine.
+Forget about limited voice packages.
+Define any sound you like to hear from your Cleaner simply adding it to the ftp folder on your machine.

+## Demo
+coming soon...

 ## Requirements
 1. Your Xiaomi Vacuum Cleaner V1 must be rooted.
 All procedures were done for V1.
 I'm not sure if all the same is applicable for later versions
 2. Webcam